vigetlabs/astro-payload-starter/README.md

 cp apps/web/.env.example apps/web/.env
 ```

-After your project is created, be sure to remove this "create project" section from your new project's readme file.
+After your project is created, be sure to remove this "create project" section from your new project's readme file, and update the rest of the readme as needed.

 ## Setup